-We are delighted to provide a Screener Design and Best Practice Guide, produced through a collaboration between the BHBIA Fieldwork Forum and EphMRA Fieldwork Forum, with a view to raising standards across the whole healthcare market research industry.
+We are delighted to provide a Screener Design & Best Practice Guide, produced through a collaboration between the BHBIA Fieldwork Forum and EphMRA Fieldwork Forum, with a view to raising standards across the whole healthcare market research industry.

 The guide is intended to act as a reference aid for those designing/implementing screeners to meet their research needs whilst avoiding unnecessary fieldwork complications well ahead of the point of fieldwork going live.